The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 ### Scripting

-AI spawners are scriptable from with a script or mode brain.
+AI spawners are scriptable from within a script or mode brain.
 Multiple nodes exist that take in AI spawners as a parameter.